Your CTA buttons are some of the most important elements on your site.

 Of course, there are many other factors that go into creating a high-converting landing page.
 In that sense, CTA buttons are just one ingredient among several.

 If a well-designed CTA is all your page has going for it, it likely won’t generate the results you want.

 But as far as individual elements go, CTA buttons are among the most important.
 A page with a strong CTA button will generate more conversions than a page with a weak one.
 It’s just that simple.

-In this article, I’m going to discuss exactly what, why, and when a CTA button works effectively.
+That’s why in this article, I’m going to discuss exactly what, why, and when a CTA button works effectively.

-1. They are buttons.
+1. They are CTA buttons

 I hate to insult your intelligence in this way, but it needs to be said.
-CTA buttons are buttons.

 - They are not text.

 They are buttons.